iliakan/javascript-book/en/01-basics/08-static-variables-and-methods.md

 f(); f(); f(); // 1 2 3
 [/php]

-In javascript, there is no term or keyword <i>static</i>, but we can put such data directly into function object (like in any other object).
+In JavaScript, there is no term or keyword <i>static</i>, but we can put such data directly into function object (like in any other object).

 [js run]
 function f() {